openmobilehub/omh-storage/README.md

     cancellableCollector.addCancellable(cancellable)
    ```

+### Download files
+For download files, just use the instance you created of the `omhStorageClient` and call method `createFile` sending as parameter the id of the file you want to download and the mime type you desire to have locally (once downloaded)

 If you are configuring this step by step on the `code-starter` branch:
 1. Copy this snippet
 2. Go to the file `FileViewerViewModel`
-3. Search the comment `// Add here snippet for update files`
+3. Search the comment `// Add here snippet for download files`
 4. Paste there the snippet

-### Download files
-For download files, just use the instance you created of the `omhStorageClient` and call method `createFile` sending as parameter the id of the file you want to download and the mime type you desire to have locally (once downloaded)

    ```kotlin
     val cancellable = omhStorageClient.downloadFile(id, mimeTypeToSave)